inveniosoftware/rfcs/rdm/0007-access-control.md

 **Permission Policies**

-A *permission policy* defines the set of generators upon which a certain action can be performed.
+A *permission policy* defines the actions and who can or cannot perform them as generators.
 A record policy would be set as:

 ``` python
 RecordPermissionPolicy: